990 Books Contact

 Line 2

-Net-asset classification, release-from-restriction tracking, and disclosures that align with the donor's intent.
+Net-asset classification, release-from-restriction tracking, grant accounting (in and out), and disclosures that align with donor intent.

 Line 3